wookiekim/research_questions/terms_expressions.md

   * "we study the hypothesis on networks evocative of the architectures and techniques used in practice"

 13. "conjectured" (adv for conjecture)
+* "Our conjectured explanation for this behaviour is as follows:"